 Your Lymphatic System

-Your immune system consists of 20 trillion cells that work as your police force and garbage collectors.
-It is responsible for killing the bad guys that are not participating in the natural processes of your body, these include cancer cells, yeasts, bacteria, viruses, and dead cells.
+This system includes your tonsils, thymus, bone marrow, spleen, lymphatic fluid, vessels, and lymph nodes.
+It consists of 20 trillion cells that work as your police force and garbage collectors that are responsible for killing off the bad guys that are no longer participating in the natural processes of your body, these include cancerous cells, yeasts, bacteria, viruses, and waste products.
 “Kill the bad guys and take out the trash.”
-That is what your immune system is supposed to do.
-But if you have cancer, something is wrong with your immune system: usually either stress, toxic burden, or malnutrition.
-One way to address toxic burden is to get the lymphatic system moving efficiently.
+That is what your immune system is supposed to do, but if you have cancer, something has gone wrong with your immune system.

 How Your Lymphatic System Works